Financial Regulatory Authority (Egypt): Responsibilities and structure

-The Financial Supervisory Authority supervises all non-banking financial transactions and markets including importantly capital markets, derivative markets on financial assets and commodities, insurance contracts and services, mortgage finance, financial leasing, factoring, and securitization.
+The Financial Regulatory Authority (FRA) regulates all non-bank financial transactions and markets including importantly capital markets, derivative markets on financial assets and commodities, insurance contracts and services, mortgage finance, financial leasing, factoring, and securitization.

 The agency is an ordinary member of the International Organization of Securities Commissions (IOSCO).
 Both Cairo and Alexandria Stock Exchanges (CASE), as well as Misr Company for Central Clearing, Depository & Registry (MCDR), have a membership of the IOSCO too, but they are affiliate members.

 The headquarters is located in Smart Village.